 Emphasis on Quality:

-“Un coche rojo” emphasizes the car’s redness, whereas in English, ‘a red car’ simply states a fact.
+Un coche rojo stresses the car’s redness, while in English, a red car just lays out a fact.

-What are the Forms of Agreement?
+There are different Forms of Agreement.

 Masculine and Feminine Forms: